 What to Wear in Morocco in Spring & Fall: The Packing Sweet Spot

-• 1 pair of comfortable sneakers or walking shoes & 1 pair of loafers or casual dress shoes – Morocco’s medinas and cobblestone streets are not the place for flimsy shoes.
+- 1 pair of comfortable sneakers or walking shoes & 1 pair of loafers or casual dress shoes – Morocco’s medinas and cobblestone streets are not the place for flimsy shoes.
 Pick something breathable with good support.
-For nicer dinners, rooftop bars, or anywhere you want to look put-together without overdoing it.

-• Accessories: A good pair of sunglasses is essential for Morocco’s bright sun, while a wide-brim hat or cap keeps you cool and sunburn-free.
-A lightweight scarf (1-2) is a versatile travel hack—perfect for layering, sun protection, or staying warm on cool desert nights.
+- Accessories: A good pair of sunglasses is essential for Morocco’s bright sun, while a wide-brim cap keeps you cool and sunburn-free.
+A lightweight scarf (1-2) is a versatile travel hack, perfect for layering, sun protection, or staying warm on cool desert nights.
+A compact daypack for long walks and market stops goes a long way.
 Lastly, a crossbody bag or money belt helps keep your valuables secure, especially when navigating busy souks.

 Spring and autumn in Morocco are all about layering and versatility.
 The temperature swings from warm, sunny days to cooler evenings, so a mix of lightweight fabrics and a few warm layers keeps you comfortable without overpacking.
 But when summer arrives, the heat turns up—big time.
 Here’s how to beat the heat while looking effortlessly put together.